 The Medicine of Compassion

 An introductionary seminar for new health professionals and a refresher on the fundamentals for experienced staff.
-This candid and insightful new video gives instructors a practical way to introduce, discuss and develop compassion.
+This inspiring and insightful video gives instructors a practical way to introduce, discuss and develop compassion as a skill that everyone can learn.
+With no ambiguity at all, an instructor can show examples that illustrate precisely what is meant by “compassion.”

 Excerpts from “Oxygen for Caregivers”